Elering/estfeed-datahub-docs/eng/05-metering-point.md

 Metering point operators can transmit the technical data of metering points:

-- one by one using web interface
+- one by one using web or API interface
-- using mass import via web interface
+- using mass import via web or API interface
-- one by one using `meter` service
-- using `import` service for mass import

 The data of metering point is the same in all interfaces.
 The data of a metering point is: